zhaoxiangmax/zx/content/event/ASPA/index.md

 ---
-abstract: The area-based conservation management in Antarctica and the Decsion-making system behind it
+abstract: This talk is a part of a workshop "Data Science and the Environment" of a tow-day symposium "FLOURISH!
+Interdisciplinary Solutions for A Thriving Planet"
 address:
   city: Brisbane
   country: Australia
-  postcode: "4000"
+  postcode: "4101"
-  region: Brisbane City
+  region: South Bank Brisbane
-  street: 2 George St
+  street:
 all_day: false
 authors: []
-date: "2021-09-21T12:00:00Z"
+date: "2022-06-07T13:15:00Z"
-date_end: "2021-09-21T13:00:00Z"
+date_end: "2022-06-07T15:15:00Z"
 event:
 event_url:
 featured: false